jruels/tf-dev/labs/aap-projects-templates-jobs/index.md

 An Automation Platform **Project** is a logical collection of Ansible playbooks.
 You can manage your playbooks by placing them into a source code management (SCM) system supported by AAP, including Git/GitHub, Subversion, and Mercurial.

 You should definitely keep your playbooks under version control.
-In this lab we’ll use playbooks that are provided in a GitHub repository.
+In this lab, we've provided playbooks in a GitHub repository.

-## Setup Git Repository
+## Set up Git Repository

-For this lab we will use a playbook stored in this Git repository
+For this lab, we will use a playbook stored in this Git repository.

 [https://github.com/jruels/workshop-examples](https://github.com/jruels/workshop-examples)